hexlet-components/data-salesdb/README.md

-# DBs for Data Analytics course
+# DBs for SQL courses from Hexlet

 credentials: